 - From 1983 to their peak years, arrest rates for motor vehicle theft nearly doubled for white juveniles (peak year 1990) and Asian juveniles (peak year 1988), the rate for American Indian juveniles increased nearly 150% (peak year 1989), and more than tripled for black juveniles (peak year 1989).

-- In 2010, arrest rates for motor vehicle theft had fallen from their peak for each racial group: Asians (down 93%), whites (86%), blacks (87%), and American Indians (89%).
-As a result of these decline, motor vehicle theft arrest rates in 2010 were at their lowest level since at least 1980 for white and black youth, while the rates for American Indian and Asian youth were slightly above their 2011 low-point.
+- In 2012, arrest rates for motor vehicle theft had fallen from their peak for each racial group: Asians (down 93%), whites (88%), blacks (90%), and American Indians (87%).
+As a result of these declines, motor vehicle theft arrest rates in 2012 were at their lowest level since at least 1980 for white and black youth, while the rates for American Indian and Asian youth were slightly above their 2011 low-point.

 Internet Citation: OJJDP Statistical Briefing Book.
 Online.
 Available: